Boreshban/Boreshban.github.io/_pages/cv.md

    *  developed various image processing approaches based on the OpenCV library, such as Histogram equalization, deconvolution, inverse filtering, hough transform, smoothing, and style transfer.

-* <b>M.S. in CE - Software, Guilan university </b>, Rasht, Iran, 2013-2016
+* <b>Machine Learning Engineer Guilan university </b>, Rasht, Iran, 2013-2016
-   *  GPA: 19.71/20
-   *  <b> Ranked first among all entire university computer engineering students.</b>
-   *  Thesis Title: Providing a Question Answering System for Natural Language
-   *  Supervisor: Dr. Seyed Abolghasem Mirroshandel
+   *  Investigated and analyzed Knowledge Distillation for Sperm Anomaly Detection in Limited Data Settings without using abnormal sperm images.
+   *  Investigated and analyzed meta-learning and meta-active learning approaches for Arabic Morphophonological Processing.
+   *  Constructed a Persian QA dataset of 2,118 non-factoid and 2,051 factoid questions.
+   *  Implemented a QA system based on the SVM model in the Persian domain.
+   *  developed and analyzed Language Models in Spell Correction.

 * <b>B.S. in CE - Software, Shahid Rajaee Teacher Training University </b>,Tehran, Iran, 2009-2013
   *  GPA: 17.90/20
   * <b> Ranked fourth among all entire university computer engineering students.</b>
   * Thesis Title: Design and Implementation of the School Portal
   * Supervisor: Dr. Negin Daneshpour

 # Research Interests